Tewfik Abdullah: American Soccer League

 As a result of the expansion of the American Soccer League for the 1924/25 season from eight to twelve teams, the steady stream of British, especially Scottish, footballers to the United States increased.
 There, the players besides a place in the team, got a job, mostly in the factory of the team owner, which then earned them up to three times the three or four pounds that the British clubs usually paid per week.

 Abdullah joined the Providence Clamdiggers in Rhode Island.
 Abdullah, soon to be given the new nickname "Happy", ended the season there with 15 goals in 34 games.
 In 1925/26 he only managed seven goals in ten games and then two goals in 18 games.
 In three years he had accumulated 62 appearances and 24 goals for the Clamdiggers.

-Later in the 1926/27 season, he moved to the Fall River Marksmen in Massachusetts, a top team of the time, for which he scored once in six matches until the end of the season.
-With the Marksmen, where he played again with Willie Paterson, he won the National Challenge Cup, predecessor of the US Open Cup, of 1927, albeit he was not on the pitch in the final.
+Later in the 1926/27 season, he moved to the Fall River F.C. in Massachusetts, a top team of the time, for which he scored once in six matches until the end of the season.
+With the 'Marksmen', where he played again with Willie Paterson, he won the National Challenge Cup, predecessor of the US Open Cup, of 1927, albeit he was not on the pitch in the final.
 On 2 April 1927, he was also in a selection of the ASL, which was defeated 2-4 against the well-staffed national team of Uruguay.
-A week later he was part of a 1-1 draw against Uruguay with the Marksmen.
+A week later he was part of a 1–1 draw against Uruguay with the 'Marksmen'.

 For the 1927/28 season, he switched to the newly founded Hartford Americans.
 The club withdrew early in the season and Abdullah only played eleven times for the Connecticut side.
 Until the end of the year, he then played eight games for the New York Nationals which were created at the beginning of the season by the controversial entrepreneur Charles Stoneham by transferring the Indiana Flooring franchise to the east coast metropolis.
-Still in 1928 followed a short comeback to the Marksmen where in February 1928 he had two games in which he marked one goal.
+Still in 1928 followed a short comeback to the 'Marksmen' where in February 1928 he had two games in which he marked one goal.